se-edu/learningresources/contents/kotlin/kotlin.md

 ### Advantages of Shifting to Kotlin

 - Interchangeability With Java
-- Easy Learning Curve
+- Easy learning curve
-- Combine the Best of Functional and Procedural Programming
+- Combine the best of functional and procedural programming
-- First-Class Android Studio Support
+- First-class Android Studio support
-- More Concise Code
+- More concise code

 ### Drawbacks of Shifting to Kotlin

-- Extra Runtime Size due to increase in size of `.apk`
+- Extra runtime size due to increase in size of `.apk`
-- Initial Readability of Code for core Java developers
+- Initial readability of code for core Java developers
-- Smaller Community and Less Available Help
+- Smaller community support